infosecfolks/vulnerable_ecommerce_app/README.md

 Check docker version
 **#docker --version**

+## Deploying and running vulnerable commerce as docker container

 After installing docker, now navigate to the cloned directory which is "vulnerable_ecommerce_app" and execute following docker commands to deploy and launch vulnerable ecommerce application